I acquired the name “Colman” at the age of eight at my confirmation

 My work has been published in most of the English-language Sri Lankan newspapers.
-I have been a regular contributor to the Sri Lankan Sunday paper The Nation.
+I was a regular contributor to the Sri Lankan Sunday paper The Nation.
 I have also been a regular contributor to two other Sunday newspapers, The Sunday Island and Lakbima News.
-On January 1 2014, I started a weekly column, Colman’s Column, in Ceylon Today and had eighteen articles published in Mosaic, the arts section of the Sunday edition.
+On January 1 2014, I started a weekly column, Colman’s Column, in Ceylon Today and had eighteen articles published in Mosaic, the arts section of the Sunday edition of Ceylon Today.

 I have blogged on Sri Lankan current affairs on The Agonist and Le Monde diplomatique (Diplo)

 An article on Irish Central, an Irish-American website with a large readership, got 583 shares.

 An article on the Sri Lankan website Groundviews attracted 5,000 hits and over a hundred comments:

 An article on Sri Lanka for The Agonist was described by Charles J Brown, Washington Director at the Institute for International Law and Human Rights as “one of the best descriptions of what’s going on in Sri Lanka that I’ve seen anywhere in the media”.